B01.09 I Won't Let The Sun Go Down On Me

 This remix was released on the 1983 MCAT-816 "I Won't Let The Sun Go Down On Me" 12" record.

-Even though track 11 of the 2022 online only "Extended Versions" collection is identified as "I Won't Let The Sun Go Down On Me (Extended Remixed by Simon Boswell) ", the recording is in fact the original 1983 Extended Dance mix / Extended version.
+Even though track 11 of the 2022 online only "Extended Versions" collection is identified as "I Won't Let The Sun Go Down On Me (Extended Remixed by Simon Boswell) ", the recording is in fact a remastered version of the original 1983 Extended Dance mix / Extended version.

 Also released as track 1 on the E side (third vinyl record) of the 2023 "Collected" vinyl collection limited edition only.